Passengers stuck on United flight in frigid cold for more than 14 hours

 Passengers aboard a United Airlines flight from Newark, New Jersey, to Hong Kong were left stuck on the ground for more than 14 hours in frigid weather with a dwindling supply of food.

-The nightmarish incident began when the 3:05 p.m. flight was diverted to the Goose Bay Airport in Newfoundland, Canada, due to a medical emergency.
+The nightmarish incident began when the 3:05 p.m. flight was diverted to the Goose Bay Airport in the Canadian province of Newfoundland and Labrador due to a medical emergency.
 The plane landed there at 9:31 p.m.
 AST, and medical personnel met the aircraft and a passenger was taken to a local hospital.

 But as the flight was set to take off again, it experienced a mechanical issue.